Dati Dept. of Commerce e Fed sul 3° trim. 2005:

 Inflation indicators in yesterday’s report, though, were revised downward.
 Consumer

-, the Federal Reserve’s preferred inflation
+prices excluding food and energy, the Federal Reserve’s preferred inflation

 measure, rose at a 1.2% annual rate, down 0.1 percentage point from the